Sophie Hunter: Personal life

 Hunter had a long-term relationship with sculptor Conrad Shawcross whom she met while studying at Oxford.
 Their relationship ended in early 2010.
 On 14 February 2015, she married actor Benedict Cumberbatch at St Peter and St Paul's Church, Mottistone on the Isle of Wight followed by a reception at Mottistone Manor.
 They have three sons.
+She is a Buddhist.

 Hunter speaks fluent French and Italian.
 She is also a skilled pianist.